danhagg/_danhagg.github.io/splunk-fundamentals.md

 - In order of evaluation
 - NOT, OR, AND
 - AND is implied if not stated
-  - e.g., port 22 vs “port 22”
+  - e.g., port 22 vs "port 22"

 failed NOT (success OR accepted)

-- \” - escapes quotations so you can search for them
+- \" - escapes quotations so you can search for them
 - \* wildcard
 - Job settings: searches saved for 7 days
 - Drag a bookmark icon to browser